 If you want to learn more about the fascinating history of Albania, head to Bunk’Art1, my favourite museum in Tirana.
 Based in an old nuclear bunker, you’ll learn all about the history of Albania.
 It’s really close to the Dajti Express which also features on this list!

 Bunk’Art1’s sister museum, Bunk’Art2 is in the centre and focuses on the role of the secret police in communist Albania.
 It’s a little more niche but definitely worth a visit.

 The city is dominated by the Gjirokaster Fortress which provides a fantastic view of the city, the Gjere mountains, and the Drino River.
-The Fortress holds many historical artefacts in the grounds and the on-site museum.
-This includes a US Air Force Jet which crash landed during WWII.
+The Fortress holds many historical artefacts on the grounds and the on-site museum.
+This includes a US Air Force Jet which crash-landed during WWII.

 The Old Town is one of the highlights, and one of the best places to visit in Albania.
 It’s one of the main attractions that brings people to Gjirokaster.
 I loved the sweet little artisan shops, charming cafes, and unique restaurants.